simondparsons/basic-vision/models/README.md

 Chatfield, K., Simonyan, K., Vedaldi, A. and Zisserman, A., 2014.
 Return of the devil in the details: Delving deep into convolutional nets. arXiv preprint arXiv:1405.3531.

-but (as with VGG16 etc) the paper that introdcued them didn't given them the VGG name, just calling them the Fast and Medium architectures, but they have the requisite 8 layers.
+but (as with VGG16 etc) the paper that introduced them didn't given them the VGG name, just calling them the Fast and Medium architectures, but they have the requisite 8 layers.
 (There is also a Slow architecture, which differs only in strides and using 3x3 pooling --- I wanted to focus on a common pooling and filtering regime and so ignored that one.)

 * Fast: a 64 filter layer, a 256 filter layer, then 3 x 256 filter layers followed by 2 FC layers and an output layer.